katherine-2000/GPT-driven-stock-return-prediction/README.md

 # Predictive Power of ChatGPT in Equity Markets

-This repositary provides a code used to scrape news and access the GPT model to compare the effectiveness of the Language Model in predicting stock returns for Blue Chips and Growing Companies.
+This repositary provides a code used to scrape news and access GPT-4o model to compare the effectiveness of the Language Model in predicting stock returns for Blue Chips and Growing Companies.

 ## Web-scraping